Lotto West Australia

 • Prizes up to and including $500 can be collected from any official Lotterywest retailer.

 • Division One prizes and Scratch’n’Win top prizes must be claimed from Lotterywest during office hours.
 At Lotterywest address 74 Walters Drive, Osborne Park, WA 6017.
-For Division One prizes there is a validation period that ends 14 days after the draw.
+For Division One prizes, a validation period ends 14 days after the draw.

-• All other prizes can be claimed from Lotterywest or from payout center at Doogues Newsagency, Murray Street Mall, Perth.
+• All other prizes can be claimed from Lotterywest or the payout centre at Doogues Newsagency, Murray Street Mall, Perth.

-• Lotterywest offer EFTPOS to pay prizes up to $2000, if you present your EFTPOS card.
+• Lotterywest offers EFTPOS to pay prizes up to $2000 if you present your EFTPOS card.
 Alternatively, all prizes can be paid via Direct Credit when you provide your BSB and account number.

 • Doogues pay prizes over $500 via cheque.

-• If you have registered your ticket on your Player’s Card your prize will be send to you automatically if you do not claim it within five weeks.
+• If you register your ticket on your Player’s Card, your prize will be sent to you automatically if you do not claim it within five weeks.

 • Under the Lotteries Commission Act, 1990, prizes can only be claimed and paid for up to 12 months after the date of the draw, or in the case of Scratch’n’Win, up to 12 months after the last ticket of the game was issued by Lotterywest for sale.
 Unclaimed prizes are returned to the WA community through Lotterywest grants.